ShrikanthDeva/Prompt-Engineering-OpenAI/5. Transforming/Readme.md

 # Transforming
-+ In this notebook, we will explore how to use Large Language Models for text transformation tasks such as language translation, spelling and grammar checking, tone adjustment, and format conversion.
++ In this lesson, we will explore how to use Large Language Models for text transformation tasks such as language translation, spelling and grammar checking, tone adjustment, and format conversion.

 ## Setup
 ```py